 People in the 115โ125 range often describe a specific experience in group intellectual contexts โ finding that they process information faster than most people around them in most everyday situations, while occasionally encountering individuals (those scoring above 130) with whom the experience feels noticeably different.
 They are often the fastest thinker in most rooms they enter, without necessarily being the fastest thinker in every room.

 Academic work typically comes with relative ease.
 Learning new domains feels efficient.
 Complex problems are engaging rather than overwhelming.
 The frustration most commonly reported by people in this range is not cognitive difficulty but finding sufficient intellectual stimulation in environments calibrated for average performance.
+This pattern is distinct from what individuals at the very high end of the scale report โ a topic covered in detail in the article on what constitutes a high IQ.

 The Gap Between 120 and 130